 This is also a good time to clean up your plants by removing dead or dying leaves, pruning leggy stems and cleaning the leaves with a damp cloth or paper towel.
 Cleaning the leaves — both sides, please — helps a plant to photosynthesize and breathe.

 The soil of houseplants is susceptible to salt build-up, which comes from minerals dissolved in water, especially softened water.
 The salt can damage the roots, resulting in a weakened plant that’s susceptible to disease and insects.
 Wilting, brown leaf tips and the loss of lower leaves are typical symptoms of salt build-up; you may also notice a ring of salt around the soil line.

 To prevent mineral build-up, leach the soil every four to six months.
 Start by removing any salt crust on the soil or the inside of the pot.
 Then pour a lot of water — about twice the volume of the pot — through the soil.
 Let it drain completely.
 Do this before fertilizing to avoid washing away all the new fertilizer.

 When you’ve done everything else, it’s time to feed your plants.
-This is especially important in the spring and summer when plants are growing actively.
+Fertilizing indoor plants in the spring and summer is especially important because the plants are growing actively.
 You should reduce feedings in the winter.